sivel/amanda/README.md

 ### Python

+This is no longer maintained, but this branch is kept for history.

 1. Download `amanda.py` and `requirements.txt`
 1. `pip install -r requirements.txt`
 1. Create a directory to hold the artifacts, which by default is named `artifacts` and lives in the current working directory